hannibalpl/generatexy_coordinates/README.md

 This script extracts XY coordinates from lines and polylines in your current drawing and saves them to a `.txt` file in the same folder as the DWG.
 It’s designed to simplify geodetic work and generate coordinate tables ready for Polish government systems such as **WebEWID**.

+Additionally, from the selected lines in the same command it creates a second file containing the lengths of these lines and their summary - sorted by layers.
+Useful for cost estimates.

 ---

 ## ✨ Features